The Living Goddesses of Bhaktapur

 The other characters of the Nava Durga

-Although it is called Nava Durga mask ceremonies, there are fifteen characters once in all.
+Although it is called Nava Durga mask ceremonies, there are fifteen characters in all.
 Besides the Nava Durga, there are six more characters in this mask ceremony.
-That consists of Sima and Duma, the guardians, Bhairav ( an incarnation of lord shiva), Swet Bhairav, Shiva, and his son Ganesha.
+That consists of Sima and Duma, the guardians; Bhairav (an incarnation of Lord Shiva), Swet Bhairav, Shiva, and his son Ganesha.

 All of them have carnivals and roles to execute.
-But, there is no certainty on how they are gonna perform.
+But, there is no certainty on how they are going to perform.

-Among the Nava Durga as well, the masks of Tripura Sundari and Mahalaxmi is not publicized.
-They remain sacred in Ya Chen.
-Whereas in the advantage of the Palenque, an image of Mahalaxmi with no face is taken with the troupe.
+Among the Nava Durga as well, the masks of Tripura Sundari and Mahalaxmi are not publicized.
+They remain sacred in Ya Chen. whereas in the advantage of the Palenque, an image of Mahalaxmi with no face is taken with the troupe.

-Mahalaxmi somehow is also considered as the mother goddess of Nava Durga.
-The believers say that she augments power from Taleju and exceeds it to other deities.
-Here, Taleju is worshipped as the tantric image of goddess Parvati.
+Mahalaxmi, somehow, is also considered the mother goddess of Nava Durga.
+The believers say that she augments the power of Taleju and exceeds it to other deities.
+Here, Taleju is worshipped as the tantric image of the goddess Parvati.

 Thus, he could destruct everything appearing near him.
-That is why his mask is also painted red symbolizing the angry face.
+That is why his mask is also painted red, symbolizing his angry face.
 The mask is then carried by his son, Lord Ganesha.
 So, he could be dominated.